IDinsight/mosaiks/README.md

 2. Run `pip install -e .` in the repo's root folder to install a live local copy of the repository.
 This can be used in python as import mosaiks.
 3. pip install the two requirements files "requirements_dev.txt" and "requirements_test.txt".
 4. Start contributing!

+### - What if something isn't working for me?

+We are happy to receive feedback on the package.
+Please do submit an issue, or if you know how to fix it, make a feature branch and raise a PR!